 The new regulations should provide the parties with additional time and resources to consider other aspects arising as a result of their marriage breakdown, such as financial matters or arrangements for the children.

 Steps towards equality

-The ground to commence divorce will be irretrievable breakdown and there will be no requirement to rely upon a fact.
-This is a significant step towards equality, as under the current law, same sex couples are not allowed to rely on adultery to prove an irretrievable breakdown, often having to rely on unreasonable behaviour instead.
+The ground to commence divorce will be an irretrievable breakdown and there will be no requirement to rely upon a fact.
+This is a significant step towards equality, as, under the current law, same-sex couples are not allowed to rely on adultery to prove an irretrievable breakdown, often having to rely on unreasonable behaviour instead.